-This plan will be reviewed annually by the College Safety Officer, campus deans, and the Safety and Security Committee.
+This plan will be reviewed bi-annually by the College Safety Officer, campus deans, Safety and Security Committee and the Alabama Community College System.

 Suggestions related to safety, security, emergency response, and continuity of operations issues are welcome and encouraged.
 These should be forwarded to the appropriate campus dean.